 How to Claim Your Yelp Business Listing

 The second place you should go is Yelp Biz.
 Yelp offers great visibility in searches based on location, like your target service area.
 Yelp Biz will likely have less competition than Google in categories like “security services.”
 It is also a great place to get reviews.

 Register with Bing in 3 Easy Steps

 Lastly, you should claim your business on Bing Places.
 Bing is referred to as the “afterthought search engine.”
 This means less visibility, but it also means less competition for younger companies.

 Now that we’ve established the best places to list your security business, here’s what you’ll need to do to accurately list your business for free in just a few steps.

 - Claim your security company listing using a personal business email.

 - Make sure your name, address, and phone number (NAP) are up to date and correct.

 - Select your categories.
-“Security Guard Services” and “Security Services” will typically be the best options for contract private security organizations.
+“Security Guard Services” and “Security Services” are typically the best options for contract security organizations.

-- Add unique images of your business like your guards on site, vehicles, etc to increase your brand visibility.
+- Add unique images of your business like your guards on-site, vehicles, etc. to increase brand visibility.